hashicorp/terraform-provider-azurerm/website/docs/r/image.html.markdown

 * `name` - (Required) Specifies the name of the image.
 Changing this forces a new resource to be created.
-* `resource_group_name` - (Required) The name of the resource group in which to create Changing this forces a new resource to be created. the image.
+* `resource_group_name` - (Required) The name of the resource group in which to create.
+Changing this forces a new resource to be created. the image.
 Changing this forces a new resource to be created.
 * `location` - (Required) Specified the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.
     Changing this forces a new resource to be created.